All Episodes

 I mean, you might say, I'm not advocating losing, don't misunderstand, but you might say that it took a Carter to give us a Reagan.

-I don't mean to diminish Reagan uh when I say that, and when I say it it it didn't hurt that the only difference between this hand this country and a bag of dog duty was the bag uh after four years of uh of Jimmy Carter.
+When I say it didn't hurt that the only difference between this country and a bag of dog dudo was the bag after four years of Jimmy Carter.

-You know damn well they're not.
+You know, damn well they're not.

 Charleston, South Carolina paper, vote for McCain deserves it.